current and former tutors

 It became evident that for modern creative design precision is very important and as result she developed her special cutting and measuring method that she has refined over the last twenty years of teaching.

 Lori Sauer was born and educated in the USA and has degrees in Fine Art and English Literature.
 After moving to the UK she worked for a number of years in publishing before studying bookbinding at The City Lit in London.
 She has won various awards for her work including the Silver Medal in the Annual UK Bookbinding Competition.
-Now a Fellow and the current President of Designer Bookbinders, she specialises in contemporary fine binding and continues to do high profile commissions for private presses and bindings for the Man Booker Prize.
+Now a Fellow and a former President of Designer Bookbinders, she specialises in contemporary fine binding and continues to do high profile commissions for private presses and bindings for the Booker Prize.
 For the last decade Lori has turned her attention to the development of alternative binding structures and passes on her knowledge of them through teaching.
 Her work is held in public and private collections in North America, Africa, Europe and the UK.
 She is the founder and director of BINDING reDEFINED.

 Since May 2010 Suzanne Schmollgruber has been the director of the Centro del Bel Libro, in Ascona Switzerland.
 Her responsibilities include teaching courses, coordinating guest instructors and overseeing the continuing development of the programme.
 Thanks to her broad international experiences and contacts she is always able to bring new energy to the department of Bookbinding and Design.